Funding for bushfire-affected beekeepers

 “Honey bees help to provide one in every three mouthfuls of food consumed in this nation.
 We simply cannot afford for our valued beekeepers to exit the industry.”

 There was already long-running pressure on beekeepers due to the prolonged drought, which gripped much of Australia prior to the bushfires.
 The recent NSW floods also saw the loss of millions of bees.
 Weatherhead says that in the aftermath of such extreme weather events, stress-related health issues have been affecting many beekeepers.

 “These unavoidable weather events have been highly stressful for the people who keep our industry going, providing honey to consumers and essential pollination to Australian crops,” he says.
 “It’s been a testament to the strength and skill of our beekeepers that they’ve been able to bring their hives back to health to continue providing these essential services.

 “However, the mental health impacts must not be dismissed.
-We saw beekeepers physically fighting fires as they tried to save their homes and honey bees, and this had a compounding impact on people’s mental wellbeing, given the consecutive years of drought and flood.”
+We saw beekeepers physically fighting fires as they tried to save their homes and honey bees.
+This had a compounding impact on people’s mental wellbeing, given the consecutive years of drought and flood.”

-Consumers will also benefit from the investment in the honey bee industry, which contributes an estimated $150 million annually to Australian economy through honey production, and a further $14.2 billion annually through the pollination of crops.
+Consumers will also benefit from the investment in the honey bee industry.
+It contributes an estimated $150 million annually to the Australian economy through honey production and a further $14.2 billion annually through the pollination of crops.
 Honey bee pollination yields healthy and nutritious foods including avocados, almonds, macadamias, pumpkin, watermelon, kiwifruit, cucumbers, blueberries, zucchini and apples.